 “You should get on that intermittent fasting, bro.”

-Today we’ll look at using intermittent fasting for fat loss.
+Yes, fasting is all the rage at the moment so today we’ll take a look at the results of using intermittent fasting for fat loss.

 Because if you’ve set foot in a gym in the last five years, chances are you’ve hear this phrase above at least once.